 Do you set yourself a writing target?

 I write best when I know what I want to write – this is why plotting works for me.
-I can write about 2,500 words an hour and so can easily crank out 10,000 words on a good day.
+I can write between 3,000 and 3,500 words an hour and so can easily crank out 10,000 words on a good day.
 However this says nothing about editing.
 I love getting my thoughts onto the screen, and sometimes they slip away very quickly.
 I enjoy getting the bones of an idea down quickly and thusly spend more time revising and tying up plot holes and whatnot.

 I try and dedicate at least two hours every evening to my own writing – be it plotting, editing, or actual writing.
 It doesn’t always work, but I can say my fiction is on my mind 100% of the time!

 I’m not as well read as I would like to be, and who I enjoy depends on my frame of mind.
 I’m currently enjoying Guy Gavriel Kay, Laini Taylor, and Scott Lynch.

 I’m an indie author, too!
 Can you read my stuff/give me feedback?

 Sorry, I can’t.
 I’d love to, but I really don’t have the time to do this.
 If you’re still writing and want critique, I suggest joining a writing group and sharing your work with peers.
 If you want reviews, I suggest researching and contacting book bloggers – Goodreads and Twitter are good starting points.

 Why isn’t your World of Linaria series traditionally published?